RiseGaming/Takistan-Life-Rules/README.md

 7. Cannot align or prefer certain factions.
 8. May rob government convoys.
 9. May hire PMCs.
+10. You must be precise and logical with hostile actions.
+Do not deathmatch with every OPFOR and BLUFOR that you encounter.
+Remember, you are not a highly trained, well armed military group, you are militia, and should try to utilise guerilla tactics.
+11. Do not repeatedly return to the same area of combat, part of correct RP for a militia force is recognising when to pull back, regroup and plan a new encounter elsewhere.
+Militia forces are limited and as such, your lives should be treated as a precious commodity.
+12. Do not use Civilian vehicles for hostile actions outside of suicide/car bombings.
+They are not to be used for combat situations or avoiding detection before an immediate firefight.

 > [!TIP]
-> Whilst Insurgents have access to many dangerous vehicles, consideration should be given to RP as this is not a death-match server.
+> Whilst Insurgents have access to a dangerous arsenal, consideration should be given to RP as this is not a death-match server.

 ---